Phoenix Jones doesn't just wear a bulletproof supersuit, mask, and cape for fun. This real-life superhero fights actual crime.

 Not all superheroes wear capes.
 Some just wear a “supersuit” and a mask.
 Take Phoenix Jones for instance, a real-life superhero.

 Phoenix Jones was born in 1988.
 He lives in Seattle, Wash., where he has taken to patrolling the city.
-It started when Jones’s car got broken into and his son was injured by the broken glass, costing him a trip to the ER.
-Jones found out afterward that multiple people had witnessed the car break-in and didn’t do anything about it.
+It started when Jones’s car got broken into and his son was injured by the broken glass, costing him a trip to the emergency room.
+Jones found out afterward that multiple people had witnessed the car break-in and did nothing about it.

 “Teenagers are running down the street, breaking into cars, and no one does anything?
 Where’s the personal accountability?”
 Jones said.